Theoretical study of reflection spectroscopy for superconducting quantum parametrons: Introduction

+Recently, a fast and accurate gate operation of a parametron utilizing energy levels outside of the qubit space was proposed~\cite{Kanao2021b}.
+In the method, the couplings between either of the two highest levels and other lower levels induced by a drive pulse are essential.
+For implementation of the technique, it is important to measure the energy differences and the couplings between relevant levels.

 In this paper, we develop a method to obtain the reflection coefficient of a pumped superconducting parametron.
 We present simple formulae of the reflection coefficient and the nominal decay rates \footnote{ The external and the internal decay rates or the quality factors of resonators are routinely measured by spectroscopic methods.
 They are obtained by fitting the spectra to an analytic form.
 The nominal decay rates of a parametron can be obtained in the same manner as a resonator, and can provide information of the measured parametron as explained in Sec~\ref{Weak input field limit}.}.
+It is shown that one can directly extract the amplitude of the coupling coefficients between energy levels by measuring the nominal decay rates when the pump field is sufficiently large.
 Moreover, we show that the nominal internal decay rate increases with the pump strength and eventually exceeds the nominal external decay rate even if the original internal decay rate of the parametron without a pump field is negligible.
+Our method of spectroscopy does not require pulsed operations of a parametron, and can be implemented with a standard reflection-measurement setup routinely used for superconducting circuit QED architectures.